albertodeago/cloc-web/README.md

 Everything is done inside a web worker so even if the count is taking a long time, the user interface remains interactive and snappy.

+The second version was a little different.
+The main thread sends the dirHandle to one "main" thread, this thread cycle trhough all the directories and files, for each files it read it's content and send it to a new Worker.
+This new worker just count the number of lines and return the results to the "main worker".
+This worker then put all the reults together.
+This version was a complete failure (as expected).
+With vuetify on my machine it wasn't even able to finish the work.
+Devtools were crushing (probably too many workers were spawned (1 per file) and I think there was more overhead) to send all the file contents to the "counter workers".

 ## Setup

 Make sure to install the dependencies